csb324/eleventy-obsidian-ninareth/notes/private notes/the plan, re julian.md

-is this likely to work: lmao, no is this likely to have negative externalities: absolutely would adirenne do this: maybe
+is this likely to work: lmao, no is this likely to have negative externalities: absolutely would adirenne do this: nahhh

 # option c: maybe we can talk this out